 - a.
-Applicant's Requests and Issues: The current characterization of service for the period under review is General (Under Honorable Conditions).
-The applicant requests an upgrade to show the characterization of service as Honorable along with a narrative reason change. - b.
-Board Type and Decision: In a records review conducted on 21 June 2024, and by a 5-0 vote, the Board determined the discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission" in addition to the applicant's CAD diagnosis mitigating the failure to receive the COVID vaccine.
-Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed to the separation authority to AR 635-200, the narrative reason for separation to Completion of Required Active Service with a corresponding separation code of KBK.
-The Board determined the reentry code was proper and equitable based on the applicant's medical diagnosis and voted not to change it.
+Applicant's Requests and Issues: The current characterization of service for the period under review is Honorable.
+The applicant requests a narrative reason change. - b.
+Board Type and Decision: In a records review conducted on 10 July 2024, and by a 5-0 vote, the determined the discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission".
+Therefore, the board voted to grant relief in the form of a change to the separation authority to AR 635-200, the narrative reason for separation to Completion of Required Active Service with a corresponding separation code of KBK.